Whitelisted1/Quizlet-Match-Solver/readme.md

 # Quizlet Match Solver
 This tool is still a proof of concept, do not expect actual quality and polishing (as of now).

+This tool can be used in Chromium browsers, follow the [install guide](#install-guide) in order to install it

 As of now the tool can solve Quizlet Matches in half a second (any lower is disregarded by Quizlet)

 ## Todo